 If you receive an infringement notice and wish to contest the matter:

-The Department of Transport will:
+The Department of Economic Development, Jobs, Transport and Resources will:

 - Notify you in writing that your case is under review after receiving your correspondence.